5.1 University of Toronto Policies

 - They cannot submit term work by the instructor's deadlines.

 In these instances, special consideration will be granted at the instructor's discretion.
 If students wish to appeal the instructor's decision they must speak with, or write to, the Chair or Director of the academic unit offering the course.

 If it is close to the end of the session and a student needs an extension of time to complete term work or to write a term test, the course instructor, jointly with the Chair/Director of the academic unit, has the authority to grant an extension for up to a week after the last date to submit term work.
 If students need more than a week's extension for term work, they must submit a formal petition.

 Deferring Final examinations:

-1. Students who miss a final examination can petition through eService for a deferred exam, within 72 hours of the missed examination.
+1. Students who miss a final examination can petition through eService for a deferred exam, and submit supporting documentation, within 5 business days of the missed examination.
 Complete information regarding how to submit a petition is available under the Petitions tab on the Office of the Registrar website.
 Students seeking to submit a petition to defer an exam should bear the following in mind: